ivaantxo/Pokeemerald-Base-Hispana/docs/tutorials/ai_flags.md

 ## `AI_FLAG_ASSUME_STAB`
 A significantly more restricted version of `AI_FLAG_OMNISCIENT`, the AI only knows the player's STAB moves, as their existence would be reasonable to assume in almost any case.

-## `AI_FLAG_ASSUME_POWERFUL_STATUS`
+## `AI_FLAG_ASSUME_STATUS_MOVES`
 A more restricted version of `AI_FLAG_OMNISCIENT`.
-The AI has a _chance_ to know if the player has certain strong status moves, plus also Fake Out and fixed percentage moves like Super Fang.
+The AI has a _chance_ to know what status moves the player has, plus additionally Fake Out and fixed percentage moves like Super Fang.
 The intention is so that if the AI has a counterplay implemented, it will seem to have guessed if the player's pokemon has a move, without giving the AI perfect information.
-For example, with Omniscient set, the AI will not put a pokemon to sleep if it has Sleep Talk; with neither Assume Powerful Status nor Omniscient set, the AI will always assume the pokemon does not have Sleep Talk.
+For example, with Omniscient set, the AI will not usually put a pokemon to sleep if it has Sleep Talk; with neither Assume Powerful Status nor Omniscient set, the AI will always assume the pokemon does not have Sleep Talk.

-Percentages for the three groupings (high odds, medium odds, and low odds) are defined in `include/config/ai.h` under `ASSUME_POWERFUL_STATUS_HIGH_ODDS`, `ASSUME_POWERFUL_STATUS_MEDIUM_ODDS`, and `ASSUME_POWERFUL_STATUS_LOW_ODDS`.
-Moves are sorted in `src/battle_ai_util.c` within `ShouldRecordStatusMove()`
+By default, there are three groups of higher likelihood status moves defined in `include/config/ai.h` under `ASSUME_STATUS_HIGH_ODDS`, `ASSUME_STATUS_MEDIUM_ODDS`, and `ASSUME_STATUS_LOW_ODDS`.
+Moves are sorted in `src/battle_ai_util.c` within `ShouldRecordStatusMove()`.

+Any move that is not special cased is then potentially caught by `ASSUME_ALL_STATUS_ODDS`.

 ## `AI_FLAG_SMART_MON_CHOICES`
 Affects what the AI chooses to send out after a switch.
 AI will make smarter decisions when choosing which mon to send out mid-battle and after a KO, which are handled separately.
 Automatically included when `AI_FLAG_SMART_SWITCHING` is enabled.